Master of Public Administration (MPA)

 COMG 600 Organizational Management

-This course will provide students an historical and thematic overview of organizational communication theory and research.
+This course will provide students with a historical and thematic overview of organizational communication theory and research.
 It will provide a systematic but critical basis on which to discuss communication in complex organizations and will analyze assumptions and pragmatic solutions associated with these theories.
 It will also enhance students’ research, analysis, writing, and presentation skills.

 Analytics Concentration* Course Descriptions